Omniverse-Web3-Labs/Introduction/docs/test-guide/m2-test-guide.md

 # Test Guide for Milestone 2 from the W3F Grants

-This document will show you how to deploy and test O-DLT.
+This document will show you how to test O-DLT.

-The [system test tool](https://github.com/Omniverse-Web3-Labs/omniverse-system-test) is used to make the e2e test for the O-DLT, as well as deploy contracts on live networks.
+The [system test tool](https://github.com/Omniverse-Web3-Labs/omniverse-system-test/tree/milestone-2) is used to make the e2e test for the O-DLT.

 ## Prerequisites